 - 5 Differences in Stability Due to Solvent Effects

-- 6 Distinguishing the Likelihood of Nucleophilic Substitution Reactions
+- 6 Distinguishing the Ease of Nucleophilic Substitution Reactions Occur

-Before we can learn about nucleophilic substitution reactions, we must understand what a nucleophile (Nu) is in the first place.
+Before learning about nucleophilic substitution reactions, we must understand what a nucleophile (Nu) is in the first place.
 In a nucleophile (or nucleophilic reagent), they all have a high electron density.
 As a result, they try to make new bonds by attacking other compounds.

 So, when does a high electron density increase and act as a nucleophile?
-A compound is more likely to be a nucleophilic reagent if it meets the following conditions.
+If the following conditions are met, it is likely to become a nucleophile.

 - High electronegativity.

-Atoms with a high degree of electronegativity are more likely to be electron-rich by attracting more electrons.
-In addition, the presence of an unshared electron pair makes it easier for lone pair not involved in the bond to attack other molecules.
+Atoms with high electronegativity tend to attract many electrons and thus become electron-rich.
+In addition, the presence of unshared electron pairs makes it easier for lone electron pairs, which are not involved in bonding, to attack other molecules.

 These are widely known to function as nucleophiles.
 In addition, they tend to become nucleophilic reagents when they are negatively charged, such as anions.